 - If your property is safe to inhabit, contact the Loudoun County Emergency Communication Center (ECC) at (703) 777-0637, please state why you are calling and request to speak with a Fire Marshal or you may complete the Blasting Complaint form.
 Our goal is to response to all complaints within 24 hours.

 - Blasting Complaint Procedures (PDF) Opens a New Window.

-- Any vendor seeking to have an aerial fireworks display should complete the appropriate permit application found in the “Permit” section above.
+- Any vendor seeking to have an aerial fireworks display should complete the appropriate permit application found under the Permit Applications tab.